HenrySaya/alx-higher_level_programming/0x00-python-hello_world/README.md

 6-concat.py
 This is a python script that prints a string but we use concatination of string using the + operator to join the two strings

+7-edges.py
+This is a python scrpt that executes command with predefined commands from task like first 3 letters of strin and so on